Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

 \section{From translation surfaces to decorated trees}

 We begin by discussing in Section~\ref{sec:resonance} the notion of resonance arrangement introduced in the introduction.
-Then we given an account of $1$-forms with real periods in Section~\ref{sec:fibrereel}.
+Then we describe $1$-forms with real periods in Section~\ref{sec:fibrereel}.
 We continue by associating a graph to these $1$-forms in Section~\ref{sec:decorated}.
 Finally, we study the degenerations of $1$-forms above the resonance arrangement and associate a degenerated version of the trees to such element in Section~\ref{sec:degentree}.